Starting in GKE on-prem version 1.3.1, you can update the

 - [CLUSTER_KUBECONFIG]: Specifies the

-kubeconfigfile of the admin cluster that you want to update.
+kubeconfigfile of either the admin or user cluster that you want to update.
 Example:

 For the admin cluster, you must also include the